- We monitor your bladder pressure because constant high pressure can damage the kidneys.

 What is a cystometrogram (CMG)?

-People with spina bifida or spinal cord injuries frequently have neurogenic bladders.
-This means the bladder doesn’t function in a normal way because the nerve supply has been affected.
-It’s important to monitor and manage the pressure in your bladder to prevent continued high pressure from damaging the kidneys.
+People who have spina bifida, spinal cord injuries and cerebral palsy frequently have neurogenic bladders.
+This means that the bladder doesn’t function in a typical way because the nerves that connect to the bladder have been affected.
+It is important to monitor and manage the pressure in your child’s bladder to prevent continued high pressure from damaging the kidneys.

 Where will this be done?

-You’ll have your procedure in a private room.
+You’ll have your procedure in a private room at our St. Paul Campus.
 Music, movies and aromatherapy are available to create a comfortable environment.

 What do I need to do to get ready for the procedure?